Text this colour links to Pages. Text this colour links to Family Trees. Text this colour are links that disabled for Guests.

 Kings Scotland: Great x 11 Grand Son of King Duncan I of Scotland

-Kings Franks: Great x 7 Grand Son of Louis VII King Franks
+Kings Franks: Great x 7 Grand Son of Louis VII King of the Franks

 Kings Duke Aquitaine: Great x 16 Grand Son of Ranulf I Duke Aquitaine